Denis Daly (died 1791)

 Denis Daly (1748 – 10 October 1791) of Carrownakelly and Dunsandle Castle, Loughrea, County Galway, was an Irish landowner and politician.

 Biography

-His father was James Daly of Carrownakelly and Dunsandle in County Galway, and his mother was Catherine Gore, daughter of Sir Ralph Gore, 4th Baronet and his second wife Elizabeth Ashe.
+His father was James Daly of Carrownakelly and Dunsandle Castle in County Galway, and his mother was Catherine Gore, daughter of Sir Ralph Gore, 4th Baronet and his second wife Elizabeth Ashe.
 He was the eldest of five sons.
 His siblings included St George Daly, judge of the Court of King's Bench (Ireland).
 He was the great-grandson of Denis Daly, judge of the Court of Common Pleas (Ireland).
 Though traditionally Roman Catholics, and of Gaelic origin, the Dalys had been able to hold on to their lands by converting to the Protestant faith and forsaking their allegiance to the Stuart dynasty.

 He was educated at Christ Church, Oxford, but there is no record of his taking a degree there.